 9. Warranty and Support

 In our article of the best laptop brands, we had mentioned some brands that offer top-notch technical support and onsite warranty.
 Dell was an example of that, as we recall.
 So, this is a bit more important when you are purchasing a laptop.
 It is necessary to make sure that the manufacturer is offering standard customer care and warranty with it.
-You can go with a laptop if it has a warranty of around 2 Years or 1 Year.
+You can go on a laptop if it has a warranty of around 2 Years or 1 Year.
 But, the major factor is the support.
 It’s always good to go with on-site support because you can get the issues fixed from your home.
 Essentially, this is about the brand you rely on too.

 10. The Miscellaneous Factors